 Grilled Flank Steak with a Delicious Chimichurri Sauce

-This was when I was on my flank steak kick and was ordering some form of flank or skirt steak everywhere I went.
-I'm thankful I am over that but I still wanted to recreate the Grilled Chimichurri Skirt Steak that I had at Fork.
+This was when I was on my flank steak kick and ordering some flank or skirt steak everywhere I went.
+I'm thankful I am over that, but I still wanted to recreate the Grilled Chimichurri Skirt Steak I had at Fork.

-We served this dish with sautéed red potatoes, tomatoes, and artichoke hearts and a mixed salad.
+We served this dish with sautéed red potatoes, tomatoes, artichoke hearts and a mixed salad.

 Adapted Chimichurri Sauce